Labour force participation moves up

-There are several causes for that drop.
-An analysis by the President’s Council of Economic Advisers suggests that about half of the drop comes from structural, demographic factors: the baby boomers, an immensely large cohort of Americans, are getting older and starting to retire.
+There are several causes for that drop and for the rate to continue to be low.
+An analysis in August by the President’s Council of Economic Advisers suggests that about half of the drop comes from structural, demographic factors: the baby boomers, an immensely large cohort of Americans, are getting older and starting to retire.

 The Council of Economic Advisers found that the other half of the drop in labour-force participation came from cyclical factors tied to the Great Recession.
 In addition to the normal falloff in participation seen in other recessions, the depth and severity of the Great Recession pushed millions of Americans to the sidelines, discouraging them from even looking for work.

-In recent months, the labour-force participation rate has mostly held steady, possibly indicating a tightening labour market as people who were previously discouraged from looking for work move back into the labour market.
+In recent months, the labour-force participation rate has mostly ticked up, possibly indicating a tightening labour market as people who were previously discouraged from looking for work move back into the labour market, although the rate did fall in April and May.

-According to the February jobs report, the labour force participation rate rose to 63.0%, a tick up from 62.9% in January.
+According to the July jobs report, the labour force participation rose to 62.8% from 62.7% in June.

-NOW WATCH: What happens to your brain and body if you use Adderall recreationally
+NOW WATCH: Couples improved their sex lives in a week with this one simple tip

 Business Insider Emails & Alerts